 With over 70 years of history in the market, Santa Luzia Mouldings is one of the Americas’ leaders in green building materials.
 We have the capacity to transform large amounts of plastic residues into environmentally friendly mouldings, baseboards, and trims.
 Santa Luzia Mouldings believes in maintaining a strong environmental legacy and leaving a clean planet for children.
 By recycling plastics and promoting the construction of environmentally friendly buildings and communities, Santa Luzia Mouldings hopes to make the world a greener place.

 For more than 60 years, Santa Luzia Mouldings used wood as a raw material for its products.
 In 2002, the company pivoted and began to use recycled plastic residues to achieve new, eco-friendly economic and social objectives.
-Since then, it has turned over more than 45 million pounds of plastics including polystyrene (EPS or Styrofoam) and polyurethane (PU).
+Since then, it has turned over more than 45 million pounds of plastics including polystyrene (EPS or PS Foam) and polyurethane (PU).
 These include residues of dozens of companies as well as recycled goods collected by residues collectors’ cooperatives.